Gaga, Grande Top MTV VMA Noms; Quarantine Categories Added

 Gaga and Grande both scored nine nominations each, including video of the year for their No. 1 dance hit.
 “Rain on Me” is also competing for song of the year, best collaboration, best pop, best cinematography, best visual effects and best choreography.

-The VMAs will air live on Aug.
-30 from the Barclays Center in Brooklyn and New York Gov. Andrew Cuomo said last month “the event will follow all safety guidance, including limited or no audience.”
-This year's show introduces two new categories reflecting the current pandemic times: best music video from home and best quarantine performance.
+The VMAs, to air live on Aug.
+30 from the Barclays Center in Brooklyn, introduces two new categories reflecting the current pandemic times: best music video from home and best quarantine performance.

 Grande and Justin Bieber’s No. 1 hit “Stuck with U" will compete for best music video from home along with Drake’s “Toosie Slide,” John Legend’s “Bigger Love,” 5 Seconds of Summer’s “Wildflower,” blink-182’s “Happy Days” and twenty one pilots’ “Level of Concern,” which topped the Billboard rock songs chart for seven weeks and features the lyrics, “Will you be my little quarantine?”